marcomq/rust-xgboost/README.md

 Currently in a very early stage of development, so the API is changing as usability issues occur, or new features are supported.

-After cloning, perform `git submodule update --init --recursive` to install submodule dependencies.s
+If you build it locally, after cloning, perform `git submodule update --init --recursive` to install submodule dependencies.s

 Builds against XGBoost 3.0.0.